Near Manassas in Prince William County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 38° 48.783′ N, 77° 33.884′ W. Marker was near Manassas, Virginia, in Prince William County.
-Marker could be reached from Pageland Lane (County Route 705) 0.7 miles north of Lee Highway (U.S. 29), on the right when traveling north.
+It could be reached from Pageland Lane (County Route 705) 0.7 miles north of Lee Highway (U.S. 29), on the right when traveling north.
 Located on the Brawner Farm Loop Trail, Manassas National Battlefield Park.
 Touch for map.
 Marker was in this post office area: Manassas VA 20109, United States of America.
 Touch for directions.

-this location.
-19th Indiana Infantry (here, next to this marker); A Stand Up Fight (here, next to this marker); Jackson Opens Fire (within shouting distance of this marker); Archeology at Brawner Farm (within shouting distance of this marker); Jackson Strikes (about 300 feet away, measured in a direct line); 2nd Wisconsin Infantry (about 400 feet away); First Brigade (about 500 feet away); Shooting Gallery (about 500 feet away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this location: 19th Indiana Infantry (here, next to this marker); A Stand Up Fight (here, next to this marker); Jackson Opens Fire (within shouting distance of this marker); Archeology at Brawner Farm (within shouting distance of this marker); Jackson Strikes (about 300 feet away, measured in a direct line); 2nd Wisconsin Infantry (about 400 feet away); First Brigade (about 500 feet away); Shooting Gallery (about 500 feet away).

 More about this marker.
 In the lower center of the marker is a portrait of Union Brig.
 Gen. John Gibbon with the caption, Because General Gibbon outfitted his Wisconsin and Indiana troops in white gaiters and black felt hats, they were called the Black Hat Brigade.
 Gibbon, a West Point graduate from North Carolina, had three brothers in the Confederate Army.